stdogpkg/stdog/docs/source/index.rst

 ----------------------------------------
 .. image:: imgs/stdog.png

-The main goal of stDoG is provide a package which can be used to study dynamics and structural properties (like spectra) on/off graphs with a huge ammout of vertices.
-The modules of stDoG is being built using a combination of code written in *Tensorflow* + *CUDA* and *C++*
+The main goal of stDoG is to provide a package which can be used to study dynamical and structural properties (like spectra) on/off graphs with a large number of vertices.
+The modules of stDoG are being built by combining codes written in *Tensorflow* + *CUDA* and *C++*.

 The package is available as as pypi repository